Skip to main content

 Why does the winner have a lower open rate?

-At the end of the A/B test, our system will automatically send out the subject line variant with the higher open rate at that time to the remaining recipients.
+At the end of the A/B test, our system will automatically send out the subject line variant with the highest open rate at that time to the remaining recipients.

 Why does the winner have a lower click rate?